joshdipo/105_SRE_Cloud_computing_AWS/README.md

 - We then build the image with `docker build -t dipojosh/105_sre_api .` from a terminal inside the same folder

 ### Testing the image
-- Run the image with `docker run -p 5001:80 dipojosh/105_sre_api:latest`
+- Run the image with `docker run -p 5001:80 dipojosh/105_sre_api:latest` (doesnt have to use port 5001, just an availabe port)
 - Check `localhost:5001/swagger/index.html`
 - Make sure the browser is not trying to use https (remove the s)
 - If it works the swagger api ui should be showing